 Rebecca is based in the Chicago and Champaign/Urbana areas, teaching lessons, workshops and classes to Integrative Medicine and Behavioral Health clients, and performing artists.
 She also teaches and presents at other locations in the US, and abroad.

-Rebecca is a guest lecturer on addiction & recovery in the UIUC Community Health Dept.
+Rebecca is a guest lecturer on addiction and recovery in the UIUC Community Health Dept.

 Rebecca specializes in: